Selective Volume Mixup for Video Action Recognition: Related work

 \section{Related work}

 We briefly group the related works into two categories: video action recognition and data augmentation strategies.

 \textbf{Video action recognition.} With the prevalence of deep learning in multimedia analysis, the dominant paradigm in modern video action recognition is deep neural networks.
 The research of deep models for video action recognition has proceeded along three dimensions: 2D CNNs, 3D CNNs and video transformers.
 2D CNNs \cite{simonyan2014two,feichtenhofer2016convolutional,wang2020makes,diba2017deep,qiu2017deep} often treat a video as a sequence of frames or optical flow images, and directly extend the 2D image CNNs for frame-level recognition.
 For instance, the famous two-stream networks proposed in \cite{simonyan2014two} apply two 2D CNNs separately on visual frames and stacked optical flow images.
 Later, Wang \emph{et al.} \cite{wang2016temporal} propose Temporal Segment Networks, which divide input video into several segments and sample one frame/optical flow image from each segment as the input of two-stream networks.
-Two-stream architecture is further extended by advanced fusion strategies \cite{feichtenhofer2016convolutional,wang2020makes}, and feature encoding mechanism \cite{diba2017deep,qiu2017deep}.
+Two-stream architecture is further extended by advanced fusion strategies \cite{feichtenhofer2016convolutional,wang2020makes}, feature encoding mechanism \cite{diba2017deep,qiu2017deep} and training process optimization \cite{huang2018toward}.
+Besides, spatio-temporal attention \cite{yang2020sta,hao2022spatio,tan2021selective} also demonstrates effectiveness to equip 2D CNNs with video dynamics modeling capability.